Securely Call Cloud Run Service From Anywhere

 auth_req = Request()

-# acquire ID token for current identity from metadata server
+# Fetch ID token for service account credentials or retrieve it from metadata server

 return id_token.fetch_id_token(auth_req, audience)

-call intelligently searches for credentials in the local environment, checking the GOOGLE_APPLICATION_CREDENTIALS
+The google.auth.default() call intelligently searches for application default credentials in the local environment.

 Then the code uses found credentials to validate and, if needed, to refresh the identity token.

-If it fails to get a valid identity token from the local credentials, the code fetches a new identity token from the metadata server which stores the credentials of the attached service account.
+If the refreshing fails to get a valid identity token, the code fetches a new identity token from the metadata server which stores the credentials of the attached service account.

-This powerful chain of discovery is what makes the code so portable.
+This powerful chain of discovery works with user credentials and service account credentials.
+It also works with impersonated credentials that is a recommended way to make authenticated calls to Cloud Run from a development environment.
 The code returns the acquired identity token which you can use as a bearer token in the Authentication header of HTTP requests to a Cloud Run service.
-For the full end-to-end demonstration watch the Youtube video (pending reflink update).
+For the full end-to-end demonstration go to devrel-demos Github repository.

-For this code to work on your local machine, you only need to run one command:
+To try this code on your local machine, you only need to run one command:

 gcloud auth application-default login